open-stage/python-mvr/README.md

 ### Testing

 - to test, use `pytest`
-- to test typing with mypy use
+- to test typing with mypy use:

 ```bash
 pytest --mypy -m mypy pymvr/*py